emileclarkb/Kara/Kara/Core/Data/Docs/integrations.md

 path as you may already have guessed holds all of her "abilities".
 For more on abilities check out it's [documentation](abilities.md)!

+If you trying running `main.py` you'll notice Kara doesn't know ANYTHING.
+So why is this?
+Well integrations only have access to the abilities stored in `Data/Abilities` so if you want features, either download them from our abilities repository (COMING SOON...) or make them!

 ## Features

 Current features found in the Kara object (`from Kara import Kara`):